 The State of Hawaiʻi does not require a license or permit for marine recreational fishing for residents or visitors as long as you don’t sell your catch.
 For more information on what activities require a permit or a license visit the State of Hawaiʻi Division of Aquatic Resources Licenses & Permits page.

-Recreational fishing is permitted in the park.
-All fishing must be in compliance with Hawaii Department of Land & Natural Resources regulations including open fishing seasons, catch sizes, net type and sizes, and bag limits.
-Bow and arrow fishing, loaded spear guns and commercial fishing are not permitted in the park.
+Recreational fishing is permitted in salt water in the park.
+All fishing must be in compliance with all Hawaiʻi Department of Land & Natural Resources regulations including

 The following are not permitted within the park

 While transporting weapons utilized for fishing within the park, all weapons must be in an unloaded condition until in the act of fishing in the ocean away from the vicinity of other park visitor.

 Fish Consumption Advisories in National Park Waters

 The Environmental Protection Agency, states, territories, and tribes provide advice on fish and shellfish caught in the waters in their jurisdiction to help people make informed decisions about eating fish.
 Advisories are recommendations to limit your consumption of, or avoid eating entirely, certain species of fish or shellfish from specific bodies of water due to chemical or biological contamination.

 Puʻuhonua o Hōnaunau National Historical Park Fish Consumption Advisories

 The Hawaii Seafood Council (HSC) determined that the main safety problems of importance to Hawaii include